berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 # Motivation
 Menstrual cycle periods can effect physical activity levels, mood and cognitive performance due to hormonal fluctuations and physical pains which can influence the study habbits and focus of a person.
 Understanding the relation between menstrual cycle and stdy focus can help female strudents:
 - Optimize productivity and improve study efficiency by taking hormonal fluctuations into consideration.
-- Schedule their academic tasks during high-focus phases to decrease the amount of time they spend working on the tasks
+- Schedule their academic tasks during high-focus phases to decrease the amount of time they spend working on the tasks.
-- Contribute to data-driven insights on women’s cognitive performance in Turkey
+- Contribute to data-driven insights on women’s cognitive performance.

 # Data Sources and Dataset Description
 This project relies on self-collected data from female students in Turkey.
 The Google Forms and Beije application used to colect the related data.
 The dataset includes following information: